Skip to content

-You’ll also need the app subdomain of your OPAQUE deployment to trigger the SDK.
-This is the domain configured during deployment through Azure Marketplace.
+• The app subdomain of your OPAQUE deployment to invoke workflows via the SDK.
+This is the domain configured during deployment (for example, through Azure Marketplace).
 If you’re not sure where to find it, ask your workspace admin.

 Every agentic workflow moves through three stages: draft → review → launch.
-Understanding these stages helps you plan when to test, request approvals, and deploy your workflow.
+Understanding these stages helps you understand when you can make changes, when approvals are required, and when a workflow becomes callable.

-Once your workflow is fully defined, you submit it for approval.
-Reviewers verify connections, configurations, and guardrails to ensure compliance with workspace policies.
-If changes are needed, they can reject it; the workflow creator then returns it to draft, revises it, and resubmits it for approval.
-Once all required reviewers approve, the workflow can be launched.
+Once your workflow is ready, you submit it for approval in multiparty workspaces.
+Reviewers verify that the workflow’s configuration aligns with workspace policies and governance requirements.
+If changes are required, they can reject it; the workflow creator then returns it to draft, revises it, and resubmits it for approval.

 Start by navigating to the workspace where your workflow will live.

-Go to Workspaces, open an agentic AI workspace from the list, and select the Workflows tab.
+1. Go to Workspaces, open an agentic AI workspace from the list, and select the Workflows tab.
 This tab lists all workflows created in the selected workspace.
-If none exist yet, the page will be blank.
+If none exist, the page will be blank.

 Go to Workspaces > Workflows to create agentic workflows.

-- Enter a name (max 50 characters) and optional description (max 150), then click Create workflow again.
+3. Enter a name (max.
+50 characters) and optional description (max.
+150 characters), then click Create workflow again.

 A new workflow canvas with start and end nodes.